Q: What is Amazon DevOps Guru?

-A. Amazon DevOps Guru for RDS is designed to remove manual effort and shortens time (from hours and days to minutes) to detect and resolve hard to find performance bottlenecks in your relational database workload.
-You can enable DevOps Guru for RDS for every Amazon Aurora database, and it will automatically detect performance issues for your workloads, send alerts to you on each issue, explain findings, and recommend actions to resolve.
+A: Amazon DevOps Guru for RDS is designed to remove manual effort and shortens time (from hours and days to minutes) to detect and resolve hard to find performance bottlenecks in your relational database workload.
+You can enable DevOps Guru for RDS for every Amazon Aurora and RDS for PostgreSQL database, and it will automatically detect performance issues for your workloads, send alerts to you on each issue, explain findings, and recommend actions to resolve.
 DevOps Guru for RDS helps make database administration more accessible to non-experts and assists database experts so that they can manage even more databases.

-A. To get started with DevOps Guru for RDS, ensure Performance Insights is enabled through the RDS console, and then simply enable DevOps Guru for your Amazon Aurora databases.
+A: To get started, turn on Amazon RDS Performance Insights on the Amazon RDS console and navigate to the Amazon DevOps Guru console to enable the service for your Amazon Aurora resources, other supported resources, or your entire account.
+You can also turn on Amazon DevOps Guru for RDS for an Amazon Aurora database while creating or modifying a new database from within the Amazon RDS Console.
+Additionally, you also have an option to enable Amazon DevOps Guru for RDS from within the Performance Insights (PI) page or within the database details page.
 With DevOps Guru, you can choose your analysis coverage boundary to be your entire AWS account, prescribe the specific AWS CloudFormation stacks that you want DevOps Guru to analyze, or use AWS tags to create the resource grouping you want DevOps Guru to analyze.

-A. Amazon DevOps Guru for RDS is designed to identify a wide range of performance issues that may affect application service quality, such as lock pile ups, connection storms, SQL regressions, CPU and I/O contention, and memory issues.
+A: Amazon DevOps Guru for RDS is designed to identify a wide range of performance issues that may affect application service quality, such as lock pile ups, connection storms, SQL regressions, CPU and I/O contention, memory issues, or misconfigured parameters.

-A. Amazon RDS Performance Insights is a database performance tuning and monitoring feature that collects and visualizes Amazon RDS database performance metrics, helping you quickly assess the load on your database, and determine when and where to take action.
+A: Amazon RDS Performance Insights is a database performance tuning and monitoring feature that collects and presents a visual representation of the Amazon RDS database performance metrics, helping you quickly assess the health of your database, and determine when and where to take action.
 Amazon DevOps Guru for RDS monitors those metrics, detects when your database is experiencing performance issues, analyzes the metrics, and then tells you what’s wrong and what you can do about it.

 DevOps Guru for Serverless